kailash-manasarovar/statement/docs/timeline/2026/july.md

 - Oh no, something else, all that being said, I think we make a great team.

 - p.s. all that, what if you woke up without legs...?? and we're letting them just carry on, year after year...????? it's incredible
+- Do you think Elon watches the snuff too, we know he loves the horse porn, they all do?
 -->